Rythm1c/doohickey/README.md

 # Doo-hickey
-game engine written in rust using opengl and sdl2.
+renderer written in rust using opengl and sdl2. was goin to make it an engine but too much work.

 ![alt text](https://github.com/Rythm1c/rusty-engine/blob/main/images/mannequin_running.png)